ninchat/ninchat-api/api.md

 	parameter of the [`create_session`](#create_session) action.
 This also applies to the automatically generated `ninchat.com/info/*` messages.

+- `disclosed_since` : time (writable by operators)

+	New members can see old messages since the specified time.
+When set initially, the current time will be used.
+After that, only a later time may be set, or the attribute may be unset.

 - `name` : string (writable by operators)

 	Short subject name.